Nikesh-A97/notes/Hadoop/Hadoop 101.md

 - Batch and parallel processing
 - Uses map reduce
 - Data is replicated across clusters
-- Not suitible with OLTP, OLAP, DSS
+- Not suitable with OLTP, OLAP, DSS
 - Not a replacement for RDBMS

 ### What it's not used for
-- Not to process transactinos
+- Not to process transactions
 - Not good for work that cannot be parallelized
 - Not food for low latency data access
 - Not good for processing lots of small files